Ezekiel Elliott Granted Temporary Restraining Order Against 6-Game Suspension

 Mike Florio of Pro Football Talk noted that the judge could still move to dismiss Elliott's motion "based on the argument that it was filed prematurely."
 However, it's more likely for the judge to hold his ground.

-ESPN's Adam Schefter passed along a statement from the NFLPA:
+ESPN's Adam Schefter also passed along a statement from the NFLPA:

 Adam Schefter @AdamSchefter